 The best time to sow ramp seeds is in late summer/early fall.
 Scratch and loosen the top layer of soil and press the seed into it.
 Cover with about an inch of shredded, damp leaves and be patient.

 The fastest route for starting ramps is seedlings.
 However, ramps in the wild are becoming over-harvested in recent years and many areas are restricting access to them.
 Native plant nurseries have begun selling small pots of them, so keep your eyes peeled.
 There are also some sources available online if you search for ramps plants or seed.
 You may even have luck planting ramps bought at the grocery store if the bulb and some roots are still intact.

 March/April is the ideal time for transplanting ramps.

 To transplant, be very careful not to damage the roots or bulbs.
 Plant at the same depth they were in the pot and space the plants about 4 – 6 inches apart, to allow them to spread.
 Water well and mulch the whole bed with something like shredded leaves or leaf mold.

 You may also find ramp bulbs, which can be planted in February or as soon as you can work your soil.
 Plant so that the uppermost tip of the bulb is just peeking out of the soil.
 Water well and mulch with shredded leaves or leaf mold.

-Ramps haven't been grown commercially long enough to really know which pests might attach them.
+Ramps haven't been grown commercially long enough to really know which pests might attack them.
 They disappear so quickly in the spring, they may be virtually pest free.